What to expect from a counselling session

 My fees are £40 per session

-I work between 10am and 7pm Monday to Friday, however I can be flexible if needed outside these times.
+I generally work between 10am and 7pm Monday to Thursday, however I can be flexible if needed outside these times.

 Sessions are 50 minutes.